Infertility

 Fallopian tube damage

-It is in the fallopian tube that fertilisation takes place, after the egg is released from the ovary into the tube and is met by sperm.
-Full or partial blockage of the fallopian tubes will prevent fertilisation taking place.
+It is in the fallopian tube that fertilization takes place after the egg is released from the ovary into the tube and is met by sperm.
+Full or partial blockage of the fallopian tubes will prevent fertilization taking place.

 Fallopian tubes can be damaged by inflammation that results from viral or bacterial infections, some types of sexually transmitted diseases, or complications of surgery such as adhesions or scarring.